ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.es-es.md

 Most worker nodes (be them added manually or through cluster autoscaler) are created within a few minutes, with the exception of GPU worker nodes (t1 and t2 flavors) where ready status can take up to a bit more than one hour.

-Delivering a fully managed service, including OS and other component updates, you will neither need nor be able to SSH as root into your nodes.
+Delivering a fully managed service, including OS and other component updates, you will neither need nor be able to SSH into your nodes.

 ## Data persistence